bobbytitch/seditiontracker.github.io/docs/_suspects/jon-schaffer.md

 occupation: Metal Guitarist (Iced Earth)
 affiliations: Oath Keepers
 jurisdiction: Federal
-image: 059.png
+image: /images/preview/059.png
-preview: 059.png
+suspect: 059.png
 booking:
 courtroom:
 courthouse:
 quote: "We’re not going to merge into some globalist, communist system, it will not happen.
 There will be a lot of bloodshed if it comes down to that, trust me."
 title: Jon Schaffer charged on January 17, 2021
 description: Click for latest case details.
 Suspects considered innocent until proven guilty.